mboodagh/Multif-fidelity_rheology_modeling/README.md

 # Method
 ## Obtaining data
 We use numerical simulations to generate the high-fidelity dataset.
-The Immersed Boundary Method is used to solved the coupled fluid dynamics-solid mehanics equations
+The Immersed Boundary Method is used to solved the coupled fluid dynamics-solid mehanics equations.
+For single-fidelity NN and GP surrogates, we focus only on the high-fidelity data as the source for training and testing the surrogates.